State Special Prizes and Awards

 The Patricia Behring Teacher of the Year Award

-The Patricia Behring Teacher of the Year Award recognizes outstanding NHD teachers.
-Two state winners, one at both the junior level and senior level, will be selected from each of the fifty states, the District of Columbia, Department of Defense Schools, International Schools-Asia and the U.S. territories.
-The winners of the national awards will be selected from among the state awardees.
-Each state winner will be awarded $500.00 and the national winners will receive $10,000.
+The Patricia Behring Teacher of the Year Award recognizes outstanding National History Day teachers.
+Two winners, one at both the junior level (grades 6-8) and senior level (grades 9-12), will be selected from each NHD affiliate.
+The winners of the national awards will be selected from among the affiliate awardees.
+Each affiliate winner will be awarded $500 and the national winners will receive $10,000.

 The George Washington Leadership Prize